 Shortly before her murder, Vanessa Nasucci, a second grade teacher at Connery Elementary in Lynn, Massachusetts, told her husband that she planned to sell the house and hire a divorce attorney.

-A week after the murder, police officers arrested Andrew McCormack on the charge of first-degree murder.
+A week after the killing, police officers arrested Andrew McCormack on the charge of first-degree murder.
 He was booked into the Suffolk County Jail.
-Through his attorney, the suspect pleaded not guilty.
+Through his attorney the suspect pleaded not guilty.
 The magistrate denied him bail.

-The defense relied heavily on reasonable doubt, and the position that investigators never considered the possibility that someone other than Andrew McCormack had murdered his wife.
+The defense relied heavily on reasonable doubt and the argument that investigators never considered the possibility that someone other than Andrew McCormack had murdered his wife.

 The Suffolk County judge sentenced McCormack to life in prison without the possibility of parole.